-A total of 776 patients with metastatic or unresectable adenocarcinoma of the stomach or gastro-oesophageal junction were treated in the study period, and HER2 positivity was observed in 127 (16.3%).
+A total of 776 patients with metastatic or unresectable adenocarcinoma of the stomach or gastroesophageal junction were treated in the study period, and HER2 positivity was observed in 127 patients (16.3%).
 Intratumoral HER2 heterogeneity was significantly more frequently observed in macroscopically type 3 and type 4 patients than other types, and patients with IHC 2+ than IHC 3+.
-Tumor shrinkage and clinical responses for the patients with measurable metastatic lesions were evaluated, and overall response rate (complete response and partial response) was considerably better in the Homo group than that in the Hetero group.
+Tumor shrinkage and clinical responses for the patients with measurable metastatic lesions were evaluated, and overall response rate (complete response and partial response) was considerably better in the Homo group than in the Hetero group.
 Median survival time in the Hetero group was 12.5 mo, which was considerably worse than that in the Homo group (25.7 mo, HR; 2.430, 95%CI: 1.389-4.273).
 Median PFS time in the Hetero group was 2.9 mo, which was also significantly worse than that in the Homo group (7.9 mo, HR: 2.000, 95%CI: 1.203-3.333).
 Multivariate analysis revealed IHC HER2 heterogeneity as one of the independent poor prognostic factors for OS (HR: 3.115, 95%CI: 1.610-6.024) and PFS (HR: 2.123, 95%CI: 1.225-3.676).

 Research conclusions

-In this study, we examined the effect of intratumoral HER2 heterogeneity by IHC for HER2 positive advanced gastric cancer treated with trastuzumab-based chemotherapy on their therapeutic responses and survival.
-Intratumoral HER2 heterogeneity by IHC evaluated by biopsy specimen before treatment was one of the independent poor predictive factors for tumor shrinkage, and a poor prognosticator.
-Our current study selected the patients in whom HER2 positivity could be assessed from more than two different portions of the tumor, and we newly defined HER2 heterogeneity as any of those portions of the tumor that did not show HER2 positivity.
-We employed standard criteria of HER2 positivity generally performed in clinical diagnosis, i.e., tumor cell cluster of at least 5 positive cells with complete basolateral or lateral membranous reactivity.
+In this study, we examined the effect of intratumoral HER2 heterogeneity by IHC for HER2-positive advanced gastric cancer treated with trastuzumab-based chemotherapy on their therapeutic responses and survival.
+Intratumoral HER2 heterogeneity by IHC evaluated by biopsy specimen before treatment was one of the independent poor predictive factors for tumor shrinkage and a poor prognosticator.
+Our current study selected patients in whom HER2 positivity could be assessed from more than two different portions of the tumor, and we newly defined HER2 heterogeneity as any of those portions of the tumor that did not show HER2 positivity.
+We employed the standard criteria of HER2 positivity generally performed in clinical diagnosis, i.e. tumor cell cluster of at least five positive cells with complete basolateral or lateral membranous reactivity.
 According to our simple definition of intratumoral HER2 heterogeneity, the treatment outcomes were definitively different between the HER2 homogeneity group and heterogeneity group.
-Assessment of HER2 positivity for endoscopic biopsy specimen in ToGA trial was established without consideration of intratumor HER2 heterogeneity.
-Our current study suggested the combination with heterogeneity for IHC might be beneficial to predict the efficacy of trastuzumab based chemotherapy.
+Assessment of HER2 positivity for endoscopic biopsy specimen in the ToGA trial was established without consideration of intratumor HER2 heterogeneity.
+Our current study suggests that the combination of heterogeneity and IHC might be beneficial to predict the efficacy of trastuzumab-based chemotherapy.

 Research perspectives